 Scan real-world objects and create 3D models.
-UA affiliates can check out a 3D scanner from the Main and Science-Engineering Libraries for up to 72 hours.
+UA affiliates can check out a 3D scanner at the Rhonda G. Tubbs Tech Toolshed (Main Library, first floor) for up to 72 hours.

 A 3D scanner takes a full set of snapshots of an object and stitches them together to create a 3D model.
 The model can then be used for 3D printing, diagramming, or analysis.